Henauxg/ExperimEngine/README.md

   + If OpenGL was a rendering target, Emscriptem could also be used to automatically convert it to WebGL.
 + [WebGPU](https://github.com/gpuweb/gpuweb), a modern API for GPU rendering on the web.
 It is pretty similar to (and relies on) APIs such as Metal, Vulkan and DirectX12, although a bit higher level, and with web safety in mind.
   + As of today (06/12/2020) WebGPU is still in a really early stage and only available in experimentals features of some web-browsers, which does not seem like an issue :  by the time I would be able to develop a back-end for it, it could be stabilized/mature enough.
-  + Supporting WebGPU and Vulkan would mean implementing/supporting **2** rendering backends in ExperimEngine.
+  + Supporting WebGPU and Vulkan would mean implementing/supporting **2** rendering backends in ExperimEngine (*)

+  (*) About supporting 2 backends :
 As far as I understand, since WebGPU has Metal/Vulkan/DX12 implementations, it's in theory more portable than Vulkan.
 So I could get away with just a WebGPU backend and target pretty much the same platforms as Vulkan+WebGPU.
 See projects like [wgpu-rs](https://github.com/gfx-rs/wgpu-rs) (see also : [wgpu](https://github.com/gfx-rs/wgpu) & [gfx-rs](https://github.com/gfx-rs/wgpu)) for Rust or [Dawn](https://dawn.googlesource.com/dawn) in C++.
 I intend to keep working on a separate Native Vulkan renderer for now.
 This may prove too heavy but I hope that WebGPU relying on Vulkan means that both backends would share a lot in term of workflow with WebGPU being the simplest.

 ## Dependencies/Libraries